-It’s easy just call 1 (888) 443-8424 for a FREE 45 minutes hair restoration consultation with Dr. Sean Behnam himself.
-You will also meet Marc, a prior patient of Dr. Sean.
+It’s easy just call 1 (888) 443-8424 for a FREE 45-minute hair restoration consultation with Dr. Sean Behnam himself.
+You will also meet Stephen, a prior patient of Dr. Sean.
 You can look at his hair and feel how natural it is.
 Please read below for the different components of the consultation.
 Please also view our hair transplant pictures for men and women.

 Before you commit to hair restoration surgery, we strongly suggest attending Dr. Behnam’s free hair loss examination.
 Dr. Sean Behnam will perform a thorough hair loss exam.